AbsurdlySuspicious/PhraseGen/README.md

 When using for password generation, make sure you will __not__ use generated phrases as-is.
 Add some numbers and case-variety to make it more strong before brute-force attacks

+## Dependencies

++ Java JRE 8
++ sbt (build)

+## Packages and builds

++ Prebuilt jars can be found in releases tab
++ Archlinux AUR packages:
+  + bin version: TBA
+  + built from source: TBA

+## Build

+Get sbt (Scala Build Tool) and run `sbt assembly` in project directory.
+Resulting jar will be in `target/scala-2.12/phgen.jar`.
+You can run it using `phgen` executable from the repo

 ## Instructions

 Options manual can be obtained with `--help`.
 It also supports interactive mode with flag `-I`